 For example: know where your new feature or change in an existing product can affect the user journey, test it, and make a KPI of it, to keep your user journey efficient, user-oriented, and profitable.
 Acquiring new customers usually costs much more than retaining customers that already made business with your store.

 In a physical store, a new customer will have many doubts before their first visit or purchase: regarding parking issues, proximity to where he is now, whether the salesperson is friendly or rude, and is the shopping bag made of plastic or is it eco-friendly.

 In eCommerce, however, the customer enters your store to figure out all their doubts regarding this purchase, and every step made in your online store could raise a question in mind.
 Many new visitors will contact the support team for UI orientation, or product inquiries, and others will ask about shipping and packaging.

 The “last mile” product strategies in eCommerce are an essential milestone in the relationship between an eSeller and a customer and what distinguishes between a successful product and a fail.

 Getting What You Paid For is Not Enough in eCommerce.

 Even purchasing groceries online comes with expectations: a careful packaging, a polite delivery person, helpful customer service, and many more factors considered by the new customer before a second purchase.
 Are these factors taken in consideration in your go-to-market strategies or product development process?

 Returning customers will be familiar with your online store and how the product arrives.
 Moreover, returning customers will know to appreciate new features and give you helpful feedback.
-They will even feel safe to purchase more products or try new ones.
+They will even feel safe purchasing more products or trying new ones.